agsb/immu/Presentation.md

 The proposed small change allows these compiled recipes to be shared as executables.

-*and that could be an immu table Forth.*
+## *and that could be an immu table Forth.*

-## basic RISCV, inner interpreter

 ```
 /*
+basic RISCV, Using R32I, 32 bits cell
 Extended Indirect Thread Code
-Using R32I, 32 bits cell
 s4, next reference, aka instruction pointer
 s5, return stack, grows downwards
 s9, Wrk, temporary, not preserve